Get in Touch

 Every year our Principal invites our Year 12 students to lunch shortly before they commence their end-of-year examinations.
 Invariably they remark on how positive the learning environment was for them during Middle School and how it fostered their confidence.

-Our Year 12 students invariably reflect on the importance of coming together in Year 10, as being the best time (before VCE or IB commences) and that they feel ‘well set up for the real world’ as a result.
+Our Year 12 students invariably reflect on the importance of coming together in Year 10, as being the best time (before VCE commences) and that they feel ‘well set up for the real world’ as a result.

 Parallel Learning is an effective and exciting education model that enables the vast majority of proven growth factors associated with both a single-gender, and co-educational approach.
 The confidence and achievements attained by our students as they move into life beyond our gates is proof that our model works.